Things to know about Black History Month

 Ford first honored Black History Week in 1975, calling the recognition "most appropriate," as the country developed "a healthy awareness on the part of all of us of achievements that have too long been obscured and unsung."
 The next year, in 1976, Ford issued the first Black History Month commemoration, saying with the celebration "we can seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history."

-President Jimmy Carter added in 1978 that the celebration "provides for all Americans a chance to rejoice and express pride in a heritage that adds so much to our way of life," with President Ronald Reagan saying in 1981 that "understanding the history of black Americans is a key to understanding the strength of our nation."
+President Jimmy Carter added in 1978 that the celebration "provides for all Americans a chance to rejoice and express pride in a heritage that adds so much to our way of life."
+President Ronald Reagan said in 1981 that "understanding the history of black Americans is a key to understanding the strength of our nation."

-The White House said Trump also plans an official proclamation as well as other events.

-"President Trump is excited to honor the contributions, culture and rich history of African-Americans in our country," Trump spokeswoman Omarosa Manigault said.
+Trump issued a proclamation Thursday declaring February as National African American History Month.
+The text names Katherine Johnson, a mathematician and one of three black women whose roles in the space race were featured in the recent film "Hidden Figures."

 Jesse J. Holland covers race and ethnicity for The Associated Press.
 Contact him at jholland@ap.org, on Twitter at http://www.twitter.com/jessejholland or on Facebook at http://www.facebook.com/jessejholland.